-Pressing the "▲" or "▼" key scrolls the value of the most significant digit from 0 through 9 or 9 through to 0, respectively unless the present displayed Potential Transformer Primary Value together with the Current Transformer Primary Value, previously set, results in a maximum system power of greater than 3750 MVA (1250 MVA per phase) in which case the digit range gets restricted.
+Pressing the "▲" or "▼" key scrolls the value of the most significant digit from 0 through 9 or 9 through to 0, respectively unless the present displayed Potential Transformer Primary Value together with the Current Transformer Primary Value, previously set, results in a maximum system power of greater than 9000 MVA (3000 MVA per phase) in which case the digit range gets restricted.

-Pressing the "at the value at the cursor position and advances the cursor to the next less significant digit.
+Pressing the "-" key accepts the present value at the cursor position and advances the cursor to the next less significant digit.